 The point of funneling large-scale collaboration towards relevant results ties into an important success factor: the interplay of exploration and consolidation.
-When engaging with such a broad audience, all the contributions and discussions will inevitably have to be narrowed down to a manageable size.
+When engaging with such a broad audience, all the contributions and discussions will inevitably be narrowed down to a manageable size.

 Within an appropriate digital environment, large discussions or collaborative ideation can generate valuable data beyond the content.
 Data which can be used to identify what (or who) is really worth looking into more closely.

-Already with existing technologies and algorithms, the possibilities for such data-assisted consolidation are extensive.
+With existing technologies and algorithms, the possibilities for such data-assisted consolidation are extensive.
 The things that will be possible with further advancements in artificial intelligence and machine learning are nearly unimaginable.

-If you are looking for insights why now might be the time to invest in innovation management software and how to prepare your organization for digital tools, follow our blog.
+If you are looking for insights into why now might be the time to invest in innovation management software and how to prepare your organization for digital tools, follow our blog.